 A graduate of Berkshire Community College and Framingham State University, Najimy has a deep appreciation for accessible public higher education.
 She points to the contrast between her college years, when her father’s teaching salary allowed her to graduate debt-free from the state university system, to circumstances today that often leave students deeply in debt upon graduation.

 Najimy says her own childhood sensitized her to racial and social injustice.
 Growing up as an Arab-American student in Pittsfield, she felt alienated by the Dick and Jane Reader.
 “I did not see my family and my culture represented,” she says.
 “I became a teacher to bring a wider world view to all students.”

-Najimy says that she will lead the resistance against austerity budgets, an agenda driven by standardized tests, and a prescriptive curriculum that robs students of meaningful learning.
-She will fight for fully funding public schools and public higher education, autonomy and respect for educators, and building even stronger unions in the aftermath of the U.S. Supreme Court’s decision against working people in the Janus v.
+Najimy leads the resistance against austerity budgets, an agenda driven by standardized tests, and a prescriptive curriculum that robs students of meaningful learning.
+She fights for fully funding public schools and public higher education, autonomy and respect for educators, and building even stronger unions in the aftermath of the U.S. Supreme Court’s decision against working people in the Janus v.
 AFSCME case.

 Working in coalition with others will help build union power, Najimy believes.
 “When we join with our natural allies — labor, parents, students and progressive social justice organizations — we will advance all of our struggles,” she says.